UBC-MDS/ds-toolbox/chapters/en/slides/module4/module4_04.md

 Notes:

-After running the command, the editor will pop up so you can modify the final commit message.
-If you close it as it is, the message will be the default one.
+After running the command,
+the editor will appear so
+you can modify the final commit message.
+If you close it as it is,
+the message will be the default one.
 You will see that after closing the editor, now you have a new commit updated with the changes.

 ---